JixS4v/typst-action/README.md

 Build Typst documents using GitHub workflows.

+Forked to update the options handling which was throwing errors

 ## Minimal example

 The following `.github/workflows/build.yaml` action compiles `main.typ` to `main.pdf` on every push.